TGBox/py-case-follow-up/PROJECT.md

 - `I18nService.register_listener(callback: Callable[[str], None])`: Registers a callback invoked on language change.
 - `I18nService.set_language(lang: str)`: Updates active language and notifies all registered listeners.
 - `UIComponent.refresh_ui_labels()`: Refreshes all text/labels/options of the component and child widgets.

+### BaseDialog ↔ I18nService
+- `src/ui/dialogs/base_dialog.py` holds the shared window setup for all dialogs (title, geometry, centering, modality, Escape, Enter, unsaved-changes guard).
+- `BaseDialog.register_i18n(widget, key, default, attr="text", **fmt) -> widget`: Records which translation key produced a widget's text.
+Wrap it around the constructor; it returns the widget unchanged.
+- `BaseDialog.refresh_ui_labels()`: Generic implementation that re-applies every registered translation and re-evaluates the window title.
+Dialogs with their own dynamic content override it and call `super()`.
+- `BaseDialog.setup_window(..., title_factory=...)`: Optional callable re-evaluated on a language change so the window title follows the active language.
+- A dialog that has `refresh_ui_labels()` is registered with `I18nService` automatically on open and unregistered in `destroy()`.

 ### Constants ↔ UI Consumers
 - `DISPLAY_BOARD_COLUMN_NAMES: LocalizedDict`